moov-io/watchman/docs/opensanctions-pairs.md

 | **Jaro-Winkler + cross-script embeddings** | **0.946** | **0.815** | **0.876** | **0.91** |
 | Embeddings on every pair | 0.784 | 0.933 | 0.852 | 0.91 |

-Without embeddings, about half of cross-script true matches miss at 0.80.
-Hybrid costs more review (14k subject FPs vs 3k) and recovers ~38k false negatives.
-Name-algorithm swaps (Soundex, nsim, Editex, Beider-Morse) do not close that gap.
+Without embeddings, about half of true matches whose names use different writing systems (Latin vs Cyrillic, Arabic, and similar) score below 0.80.
+Adding embeddings for those pairs returns about 38,000 more true matches and about 11,000 more false hits.
+Changing the name algorithm (Soundex, nsim, and others) does not close that gap.

-If missing a hit is worse than extra review, drop hybrid `minMatch` to 0.59 (subjects prec 0.876, rec 0.942).
+If missing a designation is worse than extra review, use embeddings and `minMatch=0.59` (precision 0.876, recall 0.942 on this set).
 If embeddings are off, use Jaro-Winkler at 0.59 rather than 0.80.

 ## How Watchman compares to the paper